MicrosoftDocs/powerapps-docs/powerapps-docs/teams/how-to.md

 So if you've started to go through the lessons in How to, and you decide you would like to start over, you can restart the process by following these steps:

-1. Open the Power Apps app in Teams (right click and pop out app).
+1. Open the Power Apps app in Teams (right-click and pop out app).
 1. Select the **Build** tab.
 1. Select the Team in which the How to app is installed.
 1. Select the **Installed apps** tab.